 Here is where the trouble comes.
 The key move in this tactic is the black Knight to f6, opening up the diagonal for black queen, but once getting there, not retreating from the white pawn threat but rather playing their pawn h5.

 White can not resist this seemingly good exchange, which opens up the h file as black captures with the h5 pawn leaving a clear route for the h8 rook.

 But here comes the queen passing through f6 vacated by the Knight that set everything up, to h4 and the game is lost at this point.

 It is all very using these tactics outlines in this post, but come to the end game and you have the advantage but are unable to finish off your opponent by getting them in checkmate, then it could all have been for nothing.

-The chances are your opponent may resign before you even get chance to mate, but getting to that point is also a victory, so understand which pieces to attack and mating patterns to avoid getting into time trouble or falling for a stalemate trap
+The chances are your opponent may resign before you even get a chance to mate, but getting to that point is also a victory, so understand which pieces to attack and mating patterns to avoid getting into time trouble or falling for a stalemate trap

 These basic chess tactics for beginners can set you on your way to get better at chess.
-Take each one, practice them of find some puzzles based around the concepts and use them practically to be able to add them to your overall chess strategy.
+Take each one, practice them of find some puzzles based on the concepts and use them practically to be able to add them to your overall chess strategy.